-Kathy received her B.S. in Physics from Calvin College in Grand Rapids, Michigan, in 2008, while conducting research ranging from large-database data-mining to discover new asteroid dynamics, to ultracold atom-trapping experiments with krypton.
-Throughout her research career Kathy has been fascinated by designing and conducting careful experiments and analysis to reveal new understanding of how systems function and how they can be optimized.
+Kathy received her B.S. in Physics from Calvin College in Grand Rapids, Michigan, in 2008.
+There she learned that she enjoyed the hands-on nature of experimental physics more than the computer-focused analysis of observational studies as she conducted research ranging from large-database data-mining to discover new asteroid dynamics, to ultracold atom-trapping experiments with krypton.

-Scientific outreach has also offered many exciting opportunities for the kind of informal teaching that Kathy enjoys.
-While at Calvin College, she worked in Calvin’s observatory, running several telescopes, leading tours for students and visitors from the general public, and helping astronomy students find some of the most interesting objects in the night sky.
-She also played an important role with the college newspaper there, starting up and editing a Science & Technology section before serving as Editor-in-Chief for the paper.
-At CU-Boulder, in addition to mentoring several undergraduate researchers and junior graduate students, she often led lab tours for visitors ranging from elementary-school groups to visiting research experts and contributed writing and editing for a new blog, Science Buffs, featuring graduate research at CU.
+While at Calvin, she also had the pleasure of working in Calvin’s observatory, running several local and remote telescopes, leading tours for students and visitors from the general public, and helping astronomy students find some of the most interesting objects in the night sky.
+And she played an important role with the college newspaper there, starting up and editing a Science & Technology section before serving as Editor-in-Chief for the paper.

 See also a list of Kathy’s scientific achievements.